-Much like performance levels are used to describe student performance on state assessments (e.g., Does Not Meet, Meets, and Exceeds), student growth levels provide context for various values of SGPs.
+Much like achievement levels are used to describe student performance on state assessments, student growth levels provide context for various values of SGPs.
 These levels were set using information about the relationship between student growth and status-based achievement.
 The SGP growth levels are low (1-34), typical (35-65), and high (66-99).
 A student who demonstrates low growth generally will struggle to maintain his or her current level of achievement.
 A student who demonstrates typical growth generally will maintain or improve academically.
 A student who demonstrates high growth generally will make greater improvements academically.